zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 asking for a favor of not conduct is itself egregious

+lèse-majesté

 I can't imagine sending

-Habyrka has written about EA should have been more suspicious of Sam Bankman-Fried, so it's bizarre that he doesn't recongize that his own behavior is red flag
+Habyrka has written about EA should have been more suspicious of Sam Bankman-Fried, so it's bizarre that he doesn't recongize that his own behavior is red flag; SBF also had a difficult job that would have been made harder by scrutiny

 You didn't offer Said that courtesy!!
 ]